 Any potential buyer of your small business will want to review your financial records.
 Make sure that all of your books are in order.
 This includes separating any personal finances from your business finances.
 Generate financial reports for the last several years and be ready to demonstrate good record keeping and financial practices.
 Organize any pertinent records, such as customer or service contracts.
 A smart buyer will perform a thorough review of all records related to your business.
 Getting things in order ahead of time is therefore critical.

 2 – Stage Your Physical Space

 Your office space and business facilities are equally important to a buyer’s perception of value.
 Therefore, staging your space is one of the most important things to do before selling a small business.
 Make sure your office and work spaces are neat and organized.
 De-clutter and make any necessary repairs.
-Consider improvements that may cost little but have big impact, such as a fresh coat of paint.
-A modern-feeling and welcoming space will have higher value than one that appears old and in disrepair.
+Consider improvements that may cost little but have a big impact, such as a fresh coat of paint.
+A modern-feeling and welcoming space will have a higher value than one that appears old and in disrepair.

 3 – Seek Professional Advice